-The EURO STOXX 50® Index is also subject to a divisor, which is adjusted to maintain the continuity of EURO STOXX 50® Index values despite changes due to corporate actions.
+The EURO STOXX 50[®] Index is also subject to a divisor, which is adjusted to maintain the continuity of EURO STOXX 50[®] Index values despite changes due to corporate actions.
 The following is a summary of the adjustments to any component stock made for corporate actions and the effect of such adjustment on the divisor, where shareholders of the component stock will receive "B" number of shares for every "A" share held (where applicable).

-- Stock dividend of another company: Adjusted price = (closing price \ A - price of other company \ B) / A Divisor: decreases - (8) Return of capital and share consolidation: Adjusted price = (closing price - dividend announced by company \ (1-withholding tax)) \ A / B New number of shares = old number of shares \ B / A Divisor: decreases - (9) Repurchase of shares / self tender: Adjusted price = ((price before tender \ old number of shares) - (tender price \ number of tendered shares)) / (old number of shares - number of tendered shares) New number of shares = old number of shares - number of tendered shares Divisor: decreases - (10) Spin-off: Adjusted price = (closing price \ A - price of spun-off shares \ B) / A Divisor: decreases - (11) Combination stock distribution (dividend or split) and rights offering: For this corporate action, the following additional assumptions apply:
+(1) Cash dividend (applies to total return indices only):

+Adjusted price = closing price - announced dividend (1 - withholding tax)

+(2) Special cash dividend (applies to price and total return indices):

+Adjusted price = closing price - announced dividend (1 - withholding tax)

+(3) Split and reverse split:

+Adjusted price = closing price A/B

+(4) Rights offering:

+If the subscription price is not available or if the subscription price is equal to or greater than the closing price on the day before the effective date, then no adjustment is made.

+If the share increase is greater than or equal to 100% ($B/A \ge 1$), the adjustment of the shares and weight factors are delayed until the new shares are listed.

+Adjusted price = (closing price A + subscription price B) / (A + B)

+Adjusted price = closing price A / (A + B)

+Stock dividends from treasury stocks will be adjusted as cash dividends.

+If treated as regular cash dividend, only the return indices are adjusted.
+If treated as extraordinary dividend, the price and the return indices are adjusted.

+Adjusted close = closing price - closing price B / (A + B)

+(7) Stock dividend of another company:

+Adjusted price = (closing price A - price of other company B) / A

+(8) Return of capital and share consolidation:

+Adjusted price = (closing price - dividend announced by company (1-withholding tax)) A / B

+(9) Repurchase of shares / self tender:

+Adjusted price = ((price before tender old number of shares) - (tender price number of tendered shares)) / (old number of shares - number of tendered shares)

+New number of shares = old number of shares - number of tendered shares

+(10) Spin-off:

+Adjusted price = (closing price A - price of spun-off shares B) / A

+(11) Combination stock distribution (dividend or split) and rights offering:

+For this corporate action, the following additional assumptions apply:
-Shareholders receive B new shares from the distribution and C new shares from the rights offering - for every A shares held

-• If A is not equal to one share, all the following "new number of shares" formulae need to be divided by A:
+- Shareholders receive B new shares from the distribution and C new shares from the rights offering for every A shares held - If A is not equal to one share, all the following "new number of shares" formulae need to be divided by A: - If rights are applicable after stock distribution (one action applicable to other):

-If rights are applicable after stock distribution (one action applicable to other): Adjusted price = (closing price \ A + subscription price \ C \ (1 + B / A)) / ((A + B) \ (1 + C / A)) New number of shares = old number of shares \ ((A + B) \ (1 + C / A)) / A Divisor: increases If stock distribution is applicable after rights (one action applicable to other): Adjusted price = (closing price \ A + subscription price \ C) / ((A + C) \ (1 + B / A)) New number of shares = old number of shares \ ((A + C) \ (1 + B / A)) Divisor: increases Stock distribution and rights (neither action is applicable to the other): Adjusted price = (closing price \ A + subscription price \ C) / ((A + C) \ (1 + B / A)) Divisor: increases Stock distribution and rights (neither action is applicable to the other): Adjusted price = (closing price \ A + subscription price \ C) / (A + B + C) New number of shares = old number of shares \ (A + B + C) / A Divisor: increases
+Adjusted price = (closing price A + subscription price C (1 + B / A)) / ((A + B) (1 + C / A))

+New number of shares = old number of shares ((A + B) (1 + C / A)) / A

+- If stock distribution is applicable after rights (one action applicable to other):

+Adjusted price = (closing price A + subscription price C) / ((A + C) (1 + B / A))

+New number of shares = old number of shares ((A + C) (1 + B / A))

+- Stock distribution and rights (neither action is applicable to the other):

+Adjusted price = (closing price A + subscription price C) / (A + B + C)

+New number of shares = old number of shares (A + B + C) / A

-Additional information on the EURO STOXX 50® Index is available on the STOXX website.
+Additional information on the EURO STOXX 50[®] Index is available on the STOXX website.
 The information on the website is not part of or incorporated by reference in any Pricing Supplement, the Product Supplement or the Offering Memorandum.